helly-15/nodejs2022Q2-service/README.md

 prisma generate - generates typescript types for prisma schema prisma migrate - to create migration folder with prisma schema details and pushes schema to database prisma studio - to explore database with browser

+"db:dev:restart" rebuild the container, postgress database and applies prisma migrations to database